Rezam Baskoro

-Mohammad Rezam Baskoro (born July 24, 1996) is an Indonesian professional footballer who plays for Liga 1 club Persis Solo as a winger.
+Mohammad Rezam Baskoro (born July 24, 1996) is an Indonesian professional footballer who plays as a right-back and winger for Liga 2 club Persiraja Banda Aceh.

 Club career

 Celebest

 He was signed for Celebest to play in Liga 2 in the 2017 season.

 Bandung United

 In 2019, Rezam Baskoro signed a year contract with Bandung United from Celebest.
 Rezam scored 10 goals in the 2019 season, when Bandung United played in the second division.
 He finished the season scoring in total 10 league goals and became third highest top goalscorer in 2019 Liga 2.

 Persiraja

 For 2020 season, he joined Persiraja to compete in Liga 1.

-Persis Solo

-In 2021, Rezam Baskoro signed a contract with Indonesian Liga 2 club Persis Solo.